Tips For Reducing Your Impact

 - Clip Art (PDF)

-NEW RESOURCES: For Schools, Youth, Colleges, and Adult Education
+RESOURCES: For Schools, Youth, Colleges, and Adult Education

-- NOW AVAILABLE!
-Friending Planet Earth: Helping Youth Understand Solidarity and Sustainability in Light of Climate Change–A six session learning program designed for high school-aged students (in schools or in youth groups).
+- Friending Planet Earth: Helping Youth Understand Solidarity and Sustainability in Light of Climate Change–A six session learning program designed for high school-aged students (in schools or in youth groups).
 This resource was developed in partnership with the Center for Ministry Development.
 See: Overview here.
 All Sessions here.

-- AVAILABLE NOW!
-Sustainability and Catholic Higher Education: A Toolkit for Mission Integration.
+- Sustainability and Catholic Higher Education: A Toolkit for Mission Integration.
 This new resource helps schools strengthen ongoing commitments to Catholic mission, to “cultivate and care for” (Genesis 2:15) God’s good gift of Creation, to link these efforts to impacts on poor people at home and abroad and to develop sustainable campus communities.
 Download the Toolkit here.

 - NEW: New Tools from the Coalition